Altiscale/IPython-Notebooks/PySpark/README.txt

 Now that iPython is up and running, open localhost:8888 (port as specified in ~/.ipython/profile_pyspark/ipython_notebook_config.py during set up).

 Open your notebooks or make new notebooks.

+The notebook PySpark_iPython_py26.ipynb makes use of a dataset about bay area bike share's trips from http://www.bayareabikeshare.com/open-data during the period from September 2014 to August 2015.
+The dataset is in csv.
+Please use csvtojson.py to convert the csv file to json file before you upload the dataset to an HDFS location.